 The gable truss is used in residential gable roof construction.
 Its span varies depending on the roof design, and it is usually used with other types of trusses.
 It has two top chords, multiple vertical posts, and one bottom chord.

 Vanity Roofing is a great Canadian professional roofing company with many services available, such as home renovation, roof repair, commercial roofing, residential roofing, soffit and fascia, siding service, and more.
 Being available in many cities, like Ottawa, the company is Owens Corning Preferred Contractors and Certainteed Master Shingle Applicators.
-Get your free estimate by clicking here.
+Get Your Free Estimate.